ibm-cloud-docs/virtual-servers/faq_servers_general.md

 ```
 {: pre }

-The distfiles are also mirrored and available from www.freebsd.org.
+The distfiles are also mirrored and available from [The FreeBSD Project](www.freebsd.org).
 You can add the following line into your */etc/make.conf* file to attempt to download from the local repository.

 ```text
 MASTER_SITE_OVERRIDE?="http://mirrors.service.softlayer.com/freebsd/distfiles/${DIST_SUBDIR}/"